Visit King Edward Mine to Discover Cornish Mining

 What Our Visitors Say About Us

-May 2025 Five star reviews on Google
+July 2025 One of our many five star reviews on Google

 Find King Edward Mine Museum